artylope/artylope-jekyll/_works/02_beeline.md

 ###### Commuters staying in the red zones take the most time to travel during the peak hour. ######

 # The Opportunity #
 What if we could run on-demand express buses?
 Something that is cheaper than taxi, faster than the public bus.
-Coupled with optimised routing using data analytics and booking via smart phones, will it improve commuter experience?
+Coupled with optimised routing using data analytics and booking via smart phones, will it be possible?
+Will this improve commuter experience?
   <div><img src="/img/works_beeline/beeline_sharedtransit.svg"></div>

 # The Solution #